vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Hivebrain-2005.md

 This code **will always look the same**, there will always be 3 more lines to remove with a different label.

-Keep searching for `move.w  #$100,($A11100).l` and manually removing additional lines as shown above until all occurences are exhausted.
+Keep searching for `move.w  #$100,($A11100).l` and manually removing additional lines as shown above until all occurrences are exhausted.

 ### Step 2.3.
 Check yourself